beatrizpenalva/Burgerlicious/README.md

 ## 💡 About
 Burgerlicious is a fast-food chain that works for 24 hours.
 Due to its success and expansion, the chain needs a system to improve the management of orders, making easy the communication between the employees in the hall and the kitchen.

 The interface must present two types of menu, breakfast and all-day, detailing the products.
 The waiter and waitress have to create the customer's order, view in real-time the summary with the final price to pay, then send it to the kitchen.
-In turn, the kitchen staff have to notify them when the orders are ready to be served.
+In turn, the kitchen staff has to notify them when the orders are ready to be served.

 <p align="right">
   <a href="#top"> Back to the top. </a>